dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 ---
 layout: post
-title: "Nest.js Brings the Power of TypeScript to Expressjs"
+title: "Nest.js Brings TypeScript to Node.js and Express"
-description: "Let's learn about Nest.js, the new framework that takes advantage of TypeScript to create reliable and well structured Expressjs applications."
+description: "Let's learn about Nest.js, the new framework that takes advantage of TypeScript to create reliable and well structured Express applications."
 date: 2017-09-17 00:21
 category: Technical Guide
 author: